 Lake Tahoe Attractions

-The Crown Room in the Crystal Bay Casino is one of North Tahoe’s premier performance venues hosting major music acts, the occasional stand-up comedy show, NFL football games and other major sporting events.
+The Crown Room in the Crystal Bay Casino is one of North Tahoe’s premier performance venues, hosting major music acts and all genres, the occasional stand-up comedy show, NFL football games and other major sporting events.
 Set in an old bowling alley with an open-truss ceiling, the Crown Room has a state-of-the-art sound and lighting system and a hardwood dance floor.
-The wrap-around bar can serve a capacity...read more
+The wrap-around bar can...read more

 Lake Tahoe Attractions